Macau - Data Protection Overview

 - it involves sensitive personal data (i.e. data revealing philosophical or political beliefs, political, society or trade union membership, religion, privacy, and racial or ethnic origin, or data concerning health or sex life, including genetic data); and

-- it is processed to protect the vital interest of the data subject or of another person, and the data subject is physically or legally incapable of giving his or her consent.
+- it is processed to protect the vital interest of the data subject or of another person, and the data subject is physically or legally incapable of giving their consent.

 There are certain cases where, due to the recurrence and necessity of processing certain personal data, the legal requirements of notification to the GPDP are waived.
 Among these cases, the Authorisation No. 02/2007 Exemption from the Obligation of Notification ('the Authorisation on Exemption to the Notification Obligation') creates an exemption to the obligation of notification for data processing relating to the administration of employees and service providers, applicable to automated processing of personal data relating to employees and service providers for administration purposes.